 We ended up choosing six topics: History, Statistics, American History, Geometry, African History, and Literature, and after selecting topics we were left with 1188 articles.
 From there we randomly selected 50 articles, because we knew we faced limits on total task size within our computational budget.
 We then constructed prompts based on article title and student grade level, such as:

-“Write an approximately 700 word essay like a 10th grade student based on the following title: “
+“Write an approximately 700 word essay like a 10th grade student based on the following title: Capital Cities of Asian Countries“

 Then we inserted the API prompt template into a loop and ran the loop for each article and each student level, where we chose 6th grade, 10th grade, and college.
 The OpenAI API is very straightforward and gave very few problems while working with it.
 In terms of text generation tasks, it seems to be an invaluable tool, allowing complex systems to be set up quickly and massive amounts of text to be generated with ease.
 The main section of the code was very short.